csandrew-dev/apple-device-services/README.md

 API schema definitions for Apple's various device management web services.

-While Apple does provide documentation in the form of HTML (i.e. for humans to read), machine-readable API schema definitions are much preferred.
-Not lease of which is for code validation.
-For example we love the documentation Apple provides in the Apple [Device Management](https://github.com/apple/device-management) repository.
-We hope one day they will choose to manage and provide machine-readable schemas for their web service APIs, too.
+While Apple does provide documentation in the form of HTML (i.e. for humans to read), machine-readable API schema definitions are much preferred for e.g. validation, code generation, etc. We love the documentation Apple provides in the Apple [Device Management](https://github.com/apple/device-management) repository and hope one day they will choose to manage and provide machine-readable schemas for their web service APIs, too.
+Hopefully these work as a stop-gap until that happens.
 These schemas were hand-crafted from the HTML documentation.

 ## Schemas